After I got injured, I looked up all the masters for a good pistol squat progression and am happy to say, I found the answers I was looking for.

 Speed Skater Squats supersetted with… (These are key for me)

 For the frequency, do them as frequently as you can without making yourself too sore.
 If you are hitting muscular failure on the squats then make sure you cut back the reps some.
 It is better to do a little every day, then kill yourself once a week.

 You want to get the blood and movement in there daily until you can, “Squat down, in bare feet, with the knees together, and keep your heels on the ground.”
 To this end, I would do a couple sets of the heels elevated squats every day.
 Progressively using a thinner hardcover book as I was able to do 5 sets of 10 repetitions.
 This was not failure, just a movement and blood flow thing.

-Now if your muscles are able to handle this and you can walk without pain after doing the above, then there is more to add.
-I detail that here for you: Step Two In How To Do The One Leg Squat (coming soon: hint Think Cossacks, Couch Stretch.)
+Now if your muscles are able to handle this far into the pistol squat progression, here’s what’s next.
+If you can walk without pain after doing the above, then there is more to add.
+I detail that for you if there’s interest indicated by article shares or comments below.